 Understand the key issues in the criminal proceedings

 As the arbitration advocate, you inevitably will need to explain the criminal aspect of your case – whether it is central to the arbitration or secondary – and it is critical that you get it right.
 Any errors or omissions in the presentation of the facts or law will cause you to lose credibility with the tribunal.
 Even worse, contradicting the client’s position in the criminal proceedings may also jeopardise your client’s interests in those proceedings.

 In an arbitration in which one of the authors of this chapter acted as counsel to an investor, the opposing party, a state, took a position that was seemingly at odds with the prosecution’s case theory in parallel criminal proceedings.
 While this did not affect the course of criminal proceedings (a sad commentary on the criminal justice system in that state), the investor’s legal team used this point to undermine the state’s credibility and paint the state’s criminal accusations, which were central to the arbitration, as nothing more than a trumped-up attempt to ensnare the investor.

-In order to avoid making such a careless mistake yourself, make sure that criminal counsel reviews all submissions that are liable to have any impact on criminal matters and make criminal counsel aware of your strategy in the arbitration.If criminal counsel is part of the arbitration team, this will be much easier and more straightforward.
-If you represent your client in both fora, make sure that you review all submissions in detail with a thorough understanding of the impact of your assertions in both criminal and arbitral proceedings.
+To avoid making such a careless mistake yourself, make sure that criminal counsel reviews all submissions that are liable to have any effect on criminal matters and make criminal counsel aware of your strategy in the arbitration.If criminal counsel is part of the arbitration team, this will be much easier and more straightforward.
+If you represent your client in both forums, make sure that you review all submissions in detail with a thorough understanding of the impact of your assertions in both criminal and arbitral proceedings.